markjprice/cs10dotnet6/errata.md

 ## Page 87 - Passing arguments to a console app

+> Thanks to Bob Molloy for emailing me this issue.

 In Step 5, I say, "If you are using Visual Studio, then navigate to **Project** | **Arguments Properties**, select the **Debug** tab, and in the **Application arguments** box, enter some arguments".

 Microsoft changed the user interface of Visual Studio 2022 after that step was written.